MohJoh1201/Botium-Toys-internal-Security-Audit/README.md

 ------------------------

-The goals for Botium Toys’ internal IT audit are:
+# The objectives of Botium Toys’ internal IT audit include:

-- To adhere to the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF)
+- Aligning the audit with the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF)

-- Establish a better process for their systems to ensure they are compliant
+- Improving system processes to support stronger compliance practices

-- Fortify system controls
+- Strengthening and enhancing existing security controls

-- Implement the concept of least permissions when it comes to user credential management
+- Applying the principle of least privilege in user access and credential management

-- Establish their policies and procedures, which includes their playbooks
+- Developing and formalizing policies, procedures, and incident response playbooks

-- Ensure they are meeting compliance requirements
+- Ensuring the organization meets all required compliance standards and regulations

 ## Internal Security Audit Workflow  <a name="workflow">
 The internal security audit can be broken down into two parts each with their own steps to follow.

 ### Part 1
-1. Analyze the audit scope, audit goals, and risk assessment
+1. Review and evaluate the audit scope, audit goals, and risk assessment.
-2. Conduct the Audit
+2. Conduct the audit by completing the following:

-   - Complete Controls assessment
+  Controls Assessment

-     - Select controls needing to be implemented.
+  - Identify which security controls should be implemented.

-     - Rate each selected control on prioirty (i.e. needing to be implemented immediately or in the future).
+  - Assign a priority level to each control (e.g., immediate implementation vs. future improvement).

-   - Complete Compliance checklist
+  Compliance Checklist

-     - Explain why selected compliance regulations and standards need to be adhered to.
+  - Describe why the selected compliance regulations and standards must be followed.

 ### Part 2
 1. Review results and deliverables completed in Part 1, Step #2
    - make note of findings